-2017 ANNUAL MEETING OF STOCKHOLDERS

-Tuesday, August 22, 2017

-9:00 a.m.
-Mountain Standard Time

-2355 W. Chandler Blvd.
+2019 ANNUAL MEETING OF STOCKHOLDERS Tuesday, August 20, 2019 9:00 a.m.
+Mountain Standard Time 2355 W. Chandler Blvd.
 Chandler, Arizona 85224-6199

-This Proxy is solicited on behalf of the Board of Directors 2017 ANNUAL MEETING OF STOCKHOLDERS
+This Proxy is solicited on behalf of the Board of Directors 2019 ANNUAL MEETING OF STOCKHOLDERS

 I (whether one or more of us) appoint Steve Sanghi and J. Eric Bjornholt, and each of them, each with full power of substitution, to be my Proxies.
-The Proxies may vote on my behalf, in accordance with my instructions, all of my shares entitled to vote at the 2017 Annual Meeting of Stockholders of Microchip Technology Incorporated and any adjournment(s) of that meeting.
-The meeting is scheduled for August 22, 2017, at 9:00 a.m., Mountain Standard Time, at Microchip's Chandler, Arizona facility at 2355 W. Chandler Blvd., Chandler, Arizona 85224-6199.
+The Proxies may vote on my behalf, in accordance with my instructions, all of my shares entitled to vote at the 2019 Annual Meeting of Stockholders of Microchip Technology Incorporated and any adjournment(s) of that meeting.
+The meeting is scheduled for August 20, 2019, at 9:00 a.m., Mountain Standard Time, at Microchip's Chandler, Arizona facility at 2355 W. Chandler Blvd., Chandler, Arizona 85224-6199.
 The Proxies may vote on my behalf as if I were personally present at the meeting.

-This Proxy will be voted as directed or, if no contrary direction is indicated, will be voted (1) FOR the election of each of the director nominees; (2) FOR the approval of the amendment and restatement of Microchip's 2004 Equity Incentive Plan to (i) increase the number of shares of common stock authorized for issuance thereunder by 6,000,000, (ii) re-approve the 2004 Equity Incentive Plan for purposes of Section 162(m) of the Internal Revenue Code; and (iii) make certain other changes; (3) FOR the ratification of Ernst & Young LLP as Microchip's independent registered public accounting firm for the fiscal year ending March 31, 2018; (4) FOR approval, on an advisory (non-binding) basis, of the compensation of our named executives; and (5) FOR a frequency period of ONE YEAR regarding the frequency of holding an advisory (non-binding) vote on the compensation of our named executives; and as my Proxies deem advisable on such other matters as may properly come before the meeting or any adjournment(s) thereof.
+This Proxy will be voted as directed or, if no contrary direction is indicated, will be voted (1) FOR the election of each of the director nominees; (2) FOR the approval of a French sub-plan under our 2004 Equity Incentive Plan; (3) FOR the ratification of Ernst & Young LLP as Microchip's independent registered public accounting firm for the fiscal year ending March 31, 2020; (4) FOR the approval, on an advisory (non-binding) basis, of the compensation of our named executives; and (5) AGAINST approval of a stockholder proposal requesting our Board to report on our processes for identifying and analyzing human rights risks to workers in our operations and supply chain; and as my Proxies deem advisable on such other matters as may properly come before the meeting or any adjournment(s) thereof.
 The proposals described in the accompanying proxy statement have been proposed by the Board of Directors.